What is it like to move to New Zealand? To start a new life in a foreign country?

 Featured image by Mjobling

-This post contains an affiliate link.
+This post about expat life in Christchurch contains an affiliate link.
 When you make a purchase using the link we receive a small fee so that we can buy ourselves a cup of coffee (or a glass of wine).
 Thanks!